aetperf/aetperf.github.io/_posts/2020-09-18-Logistic-regression-with-JAX.md

 </p>

-In this post we are going to simply use JAX' `grad` function (back-propagation) to minimize the cost function of the Logistic regression algorithm.
+In this post we are going to simply use JAX' `grad` function (back-propagation) to minimize the cost function of Logistic regression.
 [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a supervised learning algorithm, for classification.

 Here are the steps of this post:
 * load a toy dataset